pfreemantlm/dev-standard/Audit/Apps.md

     {
         "success":true,
         "apps":
-        {
-            "info.smartpocket.ebook590":
         [
             {
+                "bundleID": "info.smartpocket.ebook590",
+                "stores":
+                {
+                    "iTunes":
+                    {
                         "telemetryID": 6,
                         "bundleID": "info.smartpocket.ebook590",
                         "store": "iTunes",
                         "os": "iOS",
                         "name": "Christmas Sunshine",
                         "developer": "DSG",
                         "status": "OK",
                         "added_on": "2015-01-15 12:30:12"
                     },
+                    "Google Play":
                     {
                         "telemetryID": 6215,
                         "bundleID": "info.smartpocket.ebook590",
                         "store": "Google Play",
                         "os": "Android",
-                    "name": "Christmas Sunshine",
+                        "name": "Christmas Sunshine ANDROID",
                         "developer": "DSG",
                         "status": "OK",
                         "added_on": "2015-01-15 12:39:44"
                     }
-            ],
-            "at.fms-datenfunk.MobileBookingAmager":
-            [
+                }
+            },
             {
+                "bundleID": "at.fms-datenfunk.MobileBookingAmager",
+                "stores":
+                {
+                    "iTunes":
+                    {
                         "telemetryID": 806,
-                    "bundle": "at.fms-datenfunk.MobileBookingAmager",
+                        "bundleID": "at.fms-datenfunk.MobileBookingAmager",
                         "store": "iTunes",
                         "os": "iOS",
                         "name": "Taxi Denmark",
                         "developer": "fms Datenfunk GmbH",
                         "status": "OK",
                         "added_on": "2015-01-15 12:30:12"
                     }
+                }
+            }
         ]
     }
-    }

 ## getTopApps

 Receives information for those Apps which delivered the most within a given time period.
 This can be called with no arguments, and as such defaults to the top 50 Apps within the last 24 hours.
 A specific time range (**"start"** and **"end"**) can be provided in SQL format, as can an optional size of return list (**"limit"**).
-You can also specify the (**"store"**) to show top Apps only within that store.

-The output of this function matches that of [searchApps](#searchApps) with the addition of delivery information for each App instance, including:
+The output of this function matches that of [searchApps](#searchApps) - with the addition of delivery information for each App *across all stores* (as we cannot break down the rare cases in multiple stores), including:

-* TODO: document and add delivery vars to example!
+* **ad_starts** - Number of ad starts within the app within the time frame
+* **ad_requests** - Number of requests for an ad from the app within the time frame

 Example input showing overrides:

     {
         "start": "2015-01-01 00:00:00",
         "end": "2015-02-01 00:00:00",
-      "limit": 100,
+        "limit": 100
-      "store": "iOS"
     }

 Example output: